-The Casino is one of the biggest at sea and has a very unusual open plan design.
+The Casino is one of the biggest at sea with an open plan design.
 You will often find yourself passing through this area to navigate from aft to forward or vice versa.
-Like on-board Epic and Breakaway, smoking is currently allowed in it, which is proving to be quite controversial.

-The Getaway Theatre has 800 raked seats, but no balcony.
+The Getaway Theatre has 900 raked seats, but no balcony.
 It is not as big as you might expect for such a large ship (traditionally theatres on-board ships could often accommodate half the passengers at one performance).
-However there are of course alternative entertainment venues: Headliners, Grammy and the Illusionarium (more about that later).
+However there are of course alternative entertainment venues: Headliners, The supper Club (more about that later).
 Ideally you need to book your entertainment in advance, to ensure that you are not disappointed.
 Having to book is course is not very ‘Freestyle’, is it?

 ‘Headliners’ still features the duelling-pianos show ‘Howl at the Moon’ which always generates a great atmosphere.

 The Ice Bar is just like Breakaways and is quite a small minimalist room.
 However I always thought that it was good fun for half an hour.